Remembering Chemistry Faculty

 In honor and memory of the Dr. Tao Yu, Assistant Professor of Chemistry at the University of North Dakota (UND), passed away unexpectedly and suddenly on June 13, 2021.

 Tao Yu was born and raised in China.
 Upon graduating from Fudan University, he continued pursuing a Ph.D. degree at the University of Minnesota.
 Before joining UND, he was a postdoctoral research associate at Northwestern University and the University of Illinois Urbana-Champaign and an assistant professor at Tennessee Tech University.
 Tao was a talented chemist.
 Most people around him remember him as a kind-hearted and generous person who was always willing to help others.
 He was an inspirational figure and always acted as a big brother to new students and scholars.
 "The conversation with him always made me feel warm," as one friend described him.
-His thoughtful generosity toward others, his willingness to listen without judgement, and his quiet humor have positively touched many.
+His thoughtful generosity toward others, his willingness to listen without judgment, and his quiet humor have positively touched many.
 He will be greatly missed.

 The memorial fund towards endowment for scholarships and other department priorities started by Tao Yu's parents is greatly appreciated.